pertzis/acs-athens-incubator-summit-2023/README.md

 The **ACS Athens Incubator Innovation Summit**  is an event where student representatives of other schools come together to share their passion expressed through engaging workshop presentations to existing ACS Athens students.

-As an ACS Athens student representative, I had the opportunity to 𝗱𝗲𝘀𝗶𝗴𝗻 𝗮𝗻𝗱 𝗽𝗿𝗲𝘀𝗲𝗻𝘁 an interactive workshop on the **importance of cybersecurity** in today’s digital world.
+As an ACS Athens student representative, I had the opportunity to **design and present** an interactive workshop on the **importance of cybersecurity** in today’s digital world.

 To make the session engaging for a younger audience, I developed:
 - ▶️ A **slideshow presentation** introducing key cybersecurity concepts and their impact in today's digital world.